dbeck/dbeck.github.io/_posts/2015-09-17-5-lessons-learnt-from-choosing-zeromq-and-protobuf.markdown

 ### 4. Protocol Buffers Size Constraints

 The default message size limit is 64MB for protocol buffers.
 This can be changed.
-In our case at every different language that we want to support.
+In our case, for every single programming language that we want to support.
 Not very convenient.

 ### 5. Protocol Buffers Enums